-We offer three core grant programmes.
+We usually offer three core grant programmes.
 They are each linked to the provision of a different type of bedspace as defined by the Positive Pathway which recognises three distinct types of accommodation: Emergency, Supported, and Independent (see diagram below).

 Each of these is an important element of a holistic approach to provision, but none of them are enough on their own.
 For that reason we seek to fund the following grants across the UK: